 A Senior Officer of NSW DPI

-Peter is the Director of the Recreational & Indigenous Fisheries management unit within the Department of Primary Industries.
+Mika is the Director, Fisheries Operations within the Department of Primary Industries - Fisheries.